SuadeLabs/fire/documentation/properties/type.md

 ### advance
 A loan amount sent to the borrower from the lender

-### bankruptcy_write_off
-Loans in the segment that were charged-off due to bankruptcy during the reporting month (based on the [FED Reporting Instructions for Capital Assesments][fed-capital-assesments]).

 ### capital_repayment
 A repayment that reduces the principal amount borrowed